 Peter Christensen is the Arthur Satz Professor of the Humanities and the Ani and Mark Gabrellian Director of the Humanities Center at the University of Rochester.
 His specialization is modern architectural and environmental history, particularly of Germany, Central Europe and the Middle East.
 His theoretical interests center on issues of geopolitics and multiculturalism.
 He also maintains a strong interest in infrastructure and its history.
 He explores critical applications of the digital humanities in his research and teaching which includes a major research project entitled Architectural Biometrics.
-He is the author of the book, Germany and the Ottoman Railway Network: Art, Empire, and Infrastructure (New Haven: Yale University Press, 2017) and Precious Metal: German Steel, Modernity and Ecology (University Park: Penn State Press, 2022).
+He is the author of the books, Germany and the Ottoman Railway Network: Art, Empire, and Infrastructure (New Haven: Yale University Press, 2017) and Precious Metal: German Steel, Modernity and Ecology (University Park: Penn State Press, 2022).